rubensworks/article-privacy-decentralized/content/framework.md

 Since realistic decentralized environments could easily contain hundreds or thousands of files, it is unfeasible for the client to query over them directly.
-For this reason, our architecture assumes that data pods expose _[data summaries](cite:cites summaries)_ for each separate file.
+For this reason, we make make use of the concept of _[data summaries](cite:cites summaries)_ to allow clients to reduce the number of sources to query over.
+For this, we assume that each data pod exposes a data summary for each separate file, and third-party aggregators that can aggregate these summaries.
 Since files may contain private data, these data summaries must be *privacy-preserving*, i.e., they must not allow the presence of contents to be leaked without the proper authentication.
+Pods can either generate these summaries lazily on demand, or they can be generated periodically or upon file changes.
+An overview of this architecture can be seen in [](#figure-privacy-federation-architecture).

 Using the summaries of these files, third-party aggregators can create _combined summaries_.
 Since the separate summaries are privacy-preserving, the combined summaries will also be privacy-preserving, which means that third-party aggregators will not be able to know the actual contents of the data, and they need not necessarily be trusted parties.
-Next to exposing the combined summary, and aggregator should also maintain and expose the list of sources it aggregates over.
+Next to exposing the combined summary, an aggregator should also maintain and expose the list of sources it aggregates over, so that clients can derive the range of sources a summary is applied over.
 In our example we consider one aggregator, but in practise multiple aggregators can exist with different ranges.
+This aggregation process will be explained in more detail in [](#framework-aggregation).

 Finally, a client-side query engine that is aware of such an aggregator can make use of the combined summary to perform source selection before query execution, i.e., reduce the number of sources it has to request.
 For each source, it should do this by testing the summary for its query using its authentication key.
 If the test is true, then the client should consider this source as valid target it can query.
+This client-side process will be explained in more detail in [](#framework-client).

 <figure id="figure-privacy-federation-architecture">
 <img src="img/privacy-federation-architecture.svg" alt="[Privacy-Preserving Federated Querying Architecture]">